Which of the following is the major product when 11-bromopropane ... | Study Prep in Pearson+

 1

-Identify the type of reaction: Since 1-bromopropane is reacting with aqueous NaOH, this is a nucleophilic substitution reaction where OH⁻ acts as the nucleophile.
+Identify the structure of 1-bromopropane: it is a primary alkyl halide with the bromine atom attached to the first carbon of a three-carbon chain.

-Determine the mechanism: 1-bromopropane is a primary alkyl halide, so the substitution will most likely proceed via an SN2 mechanism, where the nucleophile attacks the carbon bonded to bromine from the opposite side, displacing the bromide ion.
+Recognize that aqueous NaOH provides hydroxide ions (OH⁻), which act as nucleophiles in substitution reactions.

-Write the nucleophilic substitution reaction: The hydroxide ion (OH⁻) attacks the electrophilic carbon attached to the bromine, leading to the replacement of Br by OH, forming 1-propanol.
+Determine the type of nucleophilic substitution likely to occur: since 1-bromopropane is a primary alkyl halide, it favors an SN2 mechanism where the nucleophile attacks the electrophilic carbon directly, displacing the bromide ion.

-Consider possible side reactions: Elimination to form propene is less favored here because primary alkyl halides favor substitution over elimination under these conditions (aqueous NaOH, moderate temperature).
+Write the nucleophilic substitution reaction: the hydroxide ion attacks the carbon bonded to bromine, replacing Br with OH, forming 1-propanol.

-Conclude the major product: The major product is 1-propanol, formed by the substitution of bromine with hydroxide on the primary carbon.
+Confirm that elimination (forming propene) is less favored under these conditions because the substrate is primary and the nucleophile is strong and not bulky, so substitution predominates over elimination.

 Watch next